saurav193/capstone_BIBA/doc/internal_report.md

 Ten different kinds of models were pursued during this iteration.
 Table 3 shows where the relevant work for each model can be located.
-It should be mentioned that Jupyter notebooks were run on Amazon EC2 to reduce computation time.
+It should be mentioned that Jupyter Notebooks were run on Amazon EC2 to reduce computation time.

 Table 3.
 Locations of .ipynb files containing modeling work using the